Arcovia City: Arcovia Parade

 Arcovia Parade is the retail component of the Arcovia City development which opened in early 2019.
 It is a dining strip that houses the first Popeyes branch in the Philippines since it closed in 2007, a branch of Cebu-based Seafood City, McDonald's, Starbucks and a Landers Superstore.

+Office developments

 One Paseo

-One Paseo is Arcovia's first office tower development that will be 17 floors high and will have a total leasable office space of 23000 m2.
-The development began construction in 2018 and was designed by Skidmore, Owings and Merrill.
+One Paseo is Arcovia's first office tower development.
+It is 17 floors high and has a total leasable office space of 23000 m2.
+The development began construction in 2018 and was completed the following year.
+It was designed by Skidmore, Owings and Merrill.

 Residential developments

 18 Avenue de Triomphe

 The first residential tower in Arcovia City is a 37-storey condominium building with 576 units named 18 Avenue de Triomphe.
 The ₱4 billion development was launched in 2018 with a target date of completion by 2023.

 Arcovia Palazzo

-The second residential development in Arcovia will feature three condominium towers, namely the 40-storey Altea Tower, the 45-storey Benissa Tower and the 49-storey Cantabria Tower.
+The second residential development in Arcovia will feature two condominium towers, namely the 40-storey Altea Tower, and the 45-storey Benissa Tower.
 It will have a total of 1,472 units and is expected to be completed in 2025.